apioo/fusio-docker/README.md

 NOTE: You MUST change the default passwords which are defined in the `docker-compose.yml` file before running this container on the internet.
+Also by default the hostname is `api.fusio.cloud` but you can adjust this via the env settings.

 ### Run